God is a polyglot:

 God doesn’t define sin to condemn us …

-When we reject that …
+Those who reject that …

-My prayer for the next generation is that you:
+My prayer for the next generation:

-Reject the tyranny of “tolerance” without sound morals …
+That you reject the tyranny of “tolerance” without sound morals …

 Affirm true liberty, which is the freedom to pursue virtue …